Accio/accio.github.io/_pages/outreach.md

 ## Supervising and training

-I work with junior researchers, including bachelor, master and PhD students as well as postdoc researchers regularly.
+I work closely and regularly with junior researchers, including apprentices of *Berufsausbildung*, bachelor, master and PhD students, as well as postdoc researchers.
 My responsibility includes

+* supervision of *Berufsausbildung* (professional development) apprentices,
 * supervision of internships,
-* mentoring projects and thesis,
+* mentoring projects and theses,
 * consulting personal and professional development,
 * organizing teamwork in computational biology and its application in drug discovery.

-Furthermore, I give talks to informatics apprentices and high-school students to introduce them computational biology and applied mathematics and informatics in drug discovery.
+Furthermore, I give talks to high-school students and general public to introduce them computational biology and applied mathematics and informatics in drug discovery.
 I also give Carpentry courses as a certificated Instructor and help organising internships.
 I became a certificated Carpentry instructor and a certificated vocational trainer (*Berufsausbilder* in German) for computer science in 2022.

-References of supervised students and postdoc researchers are available upon request.
+References of supervised apprentices, students, and postdoc researchers are available upon request.

 If you consider doing a postdoc in Pharma, these [Ten Simple